UTM Undergraduate Research Grants

 The research project must be supervised by a faculty supervisor who is a faculty member with a continuing appointment at UTM.
 A faculty supervisor can supervise only one application per competition round (e.g., one student’s application or one group application).

 - cannot be related to a current project in the same location with similar goals for which students are already funded;

-- must be related to the student’s degree—or in the case of groups, to all of the students’ degrees; and
+- must be related to the student’s programs of study —or in the case of groups, to all of the students’ programs of study; and

 - must be completed in a timely manner.